Automotive Scholarships -- Support the Industry's Future

 By completing a single application at the automotivescholarships.com website, students can be considered for multiple scholarships.

 The largest award was a new Car Care Council Women's Board $10,0000 scholarship, awarded to a technician student attending college in California.

 We are accepting on-line applications for the 2019 scholarships through March 31, 2019.
 I urge all industry professionals to promote this one-stop site for students planning to pursue aftermarket careers.
 Scholarships are available for two-year technical college programs and vocational schools and four-year college programs.

 These scholarships will help students get their automotive careers started on the right track.

-In the fifteen years of the GAAS program, more than 1,800 students have been awarded scholarships totaling more than $1,800,000.
+In more than twenty years of the scholarship program and ten years for this website, more than 3,000 students have been awarded scholarships totaling more than $3 million.

-Your application will be reviewed by each organization where you meet their qualifications.
-A full list of scholarships is on the home page, and there is a page for each organization with details of their eligibility requirements and awards.
+Each application will be reviewed by every organization where the student meets their qualifications.
+Links to all organizations and donors are on the home page, and each goes to a page with details of their awards and eligibility requirements.
 Please read all of these organization pages so that you can include information each organization requires.
 Make sure you qualify for as many awards as possible.

-A separate application for Canadian students is available from the Automotive Industries Association (AIA) of Canada.
-They can also be contacted via phone at 613-728-5821.
+A separate application for Canadian students is available from the Automotive Industry Association of Canada.
+See the Canada link on the home page.
+They can be contacted via phone at 613-728-5821.